 At Forest Gate Academy we believe that a child's overall well-being must be nurtured and cared for in order to enable them to achieve well and reach their full potential.
 All teachers place a strong focus on developing children's social and emotional wellbeing, through activities and discussions that encourage children to think about their feelings and well being, and teach them where they can go for help and advice.
-Teachers and support staff know their pupils well and will support children who are experiencing emotional or behavioural difficulties, with support and advice from the Behaviour Lead, SENCO and Senior Leaders where required.
-We can also make referrals to Trafford Sunrise for Psychological support and to CAMHs (Children and Young Peoples Mental Health) where needed.
-In addition, we can refer for services such as Bereavement support through external agencies.
+Teachers and support staff know their pupils well and will support children who are experiencing emotional or behavioural difficulties, with support and advice from the Miss Stead (Behaviour Lead).